QuantumAlchemist03/QuantumAlchemist03/Readme.md

 - 🤖 [3X Kaggle Contributor](https://www.kaggle.com/alifsathar)

-- ⚡  Developing Skills more and more in  : `Artifical Intelligence` , `Machine Learning`
+- ⚡  Developing Skills more and more in  : `Artifical Neural Networks` , `Machine Learning` ,`and Natural Language Processing`